 We will ask you to complete your adoption application before allowing you to visit with any dogs or puppies.
 This will help us assist you in selecting a dog that meets your expectations.
 Some dogs require more training and exercise than others.
 Not all dogs are comfortable around children or other dogs.
-Certain breeds, like pit bull terriers and pit bull mixes require additional effort by the owner to comply with local laws and responsible pit bull ownership.
+Some breeds, like pit bull terriers and pit bull mixes, may require additional effort by the owner to comply with certain local laws for responsible dog ownership.

 Bring all family members and allow enough time

 If you can, please bring along any family members you'd like to meet the dog you are considering for adoption - this includes all kids.
 Your new dog will be part of the family, and we want to make sure it gets along well with everyone else who lives in the household.
 This also includes roommates, and their dogs.

 The shelter is generally very crowded between 5 and 7 pm on weekdays so please be patient as you may have to wait to see the dog you've chosen.
 Plan to come in early and allow a little extra time if you want to take the dog home that same day.

 We also take dogs out of the shelter to various adoption events.
 If you are coming to meet one particular dog, you may want to call ahead first just to make sure the dog is here at the shelter, and not out at an event.